Transportation in Indianapolis: Rail

 Amtrak provides inter-city rail service to Indianapolis via Union Station, serving nearly 25,000 passengers in 2019.
 The Cardinal makes three weekly trips between New York City and Chicago.
 The Hoosier State provided service between Indianapolis and Chicago on days the Cardinal did not operate.
 The line was discontinued in 2019 after the Indiana General Assembly withdrew its funding from the state's budget.

 Amtrak's Beech Grove Shops, in the enclave of Beech Grove, serve as its primary heavy maintenance and overhaul facility, while the Indianapolis Distribution Center is the company's largest material and supply terminal.

 Advocates and state officials have identified the Indianapolis–Chicago and Indianapolis–Louisville corridors as priorities for future passenger rail investments.
 Amtrak's 2021 Connects US plan identified proposed new routes and service frequencies, including eight daily round trips between Indianapolis and Chicago, and four each between Indianapolis, Louisville, and Cincinnati.
 The plan also proposes a new train station at Indianapolis International Airport.

 Freight rail lines converging in the city include one Class I railroad (CSX Transportation), one Class II railroad (Indiana Rail Road Company), and two shortline railroads (Indiana Southern Railroad and Louisville and Indiana Railroad).
 Indianapolis is a hub for CSX Transportation, home to its division headquarters, an intermodal terminal, and classification yard in the suburb of Avon.

 Highways

-Map of current and former highways in Indianapolis:
+Map of current and former highways in Indianapolis before the extension of I-69 on the south side:

 The Indiana Department of Transportation (INDOT) manages all Interstates, U.S. Highways, and Indiana State Roads within Indianapolis.
 Among urbanized areas with 1,000,000 population or greater in the U.S., Indianapolis ranked tenth in freeway lane miles per 1,000 population and eighth in freeway-equivalent miles per 1,000 population, according to 1999 data.

 According to transportation analytics firm INRIX, Indianapolis motorists averaged 24 hours stuck in traffic in 2022.
 This marked a 71% increase from 2021 but was still lower than congestion experienced in 2019 (prior to the COVID-19 pandemic).